 - Language requirement: Reading knowledge of one language in addition to Spanish and English is required.
 It may be demonstrated in one of the following ways:

-Fees payable by check, money order or online (Credit Card) with application
+Fees are payable by check, money order or credit card with application.

 - National Graduate